almostengr/almostengr.github.io/docs/lifestyle/2019/2019-08-15-21-days-for-a-new-habit.md

 One of the ways to reduce stress is to work out.
 So I made a commitment to myself to do Focus T25 or Wii Sports a couple of times per week.

 Now I did not follow the T25 workout plan as it was designed given that I did not have the time to be able to do so.
 My strategy was that some workout is better than no workout.
 Was I sore the first week of consistently doing Wii and T25?
 Yes.
-Almost to the point that I would rather sit or laydown than stand up.
+Almost to the point that I would rather sit or lay down than stand up.
 Did I feel a change in my body and level of energy?
 Yup.

 ## Conclusion